 I’m a sucker for Panna Cotta any time if year, it’s rich and decadent and just oh so good!
-This year if you are struggling to think twist on Thanksgiving, and the thought of making your own pie dough has you in a panic, consider a holiday-themed panna cotta instead.
+This year if you are struggling for a twist on Thanksgiving desserts and the thought of making your own pie dough has you in a panic, consider a holiday-themed panna cotta instead.

 You can watch my step-by-step tutorial on this recipe below.
 SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe!
 (It’s free) and new videos post each Saturday.